ZeroIntensity/view.py/docs/building-projects/templating.md

 ## Review

 Template engines are used to mix your Python code and HTML.
-You can use View's `template` function to render a template with one of the supported engines, which are:
+You can use View's `template` or (`App.template`, if the `App` is available already) function to render a template with one of the supported engines, which are:

 - view.py's built-in engine
 - [Jinja](https://jinja.palletsprojects.com/en/3.1.x/)